pbdcat/qServer/README.md

 # Structure
 \make.cmd - the main script that handles basic operatins like mounting/unmounting the image, mounting/unmounting its registry and launching other scripts from the \hlpr\ folder.
 \drop\ - files to be added to an offline image.
 \hlpr\ - scripts that are being called from make.cmd.
-These include basictweaks.cmd (basic registry tweaks), z_del.cmd (handles the component removal) and drop.cmd (copies files from \drop\ to their corresponding destinations and adds the hidi2c driver).
+These include basictweaks.cmd (basic registry tweaks), r_sxs.cmd (performs manual component removal), r_dism.cmd (removes packages using DISM) and drop.cmd (copies files from \drop\ to their corresponding destinations and installs the hidi2c driver).

 # Usage
 Drop your Windows Server 2022 Standard (with DE) image into the project folder, rename it to svr2022std.wim and run make.cmd with TrustedInstaller privileges.